 Our feeling is that if we can engage all our staff and begin to change their behaviours, then we can play our part in effecting change more broadly.
 As Sue Unerman, Chief Transformation Officer at Mediacom & Co-Author of the critically acclaimed “Belonging” nicely put it in a recent podcast – “Everybody needs to Lead from every seat”

 We are delighted to say that we have partnered with Catherine Garrod – Founder of Compelling Culture:

-We have lots of other things planned for 2021 around driving the D&I agenda and our website and social feeds will announce those throughout the year.
+We have lots of other things planned around driving the D&I agenda and our website and social feeds will announce those throughout the year.
 We will also be updating this page of our website regularly to show our progress.